-It would be normal practice because the Poultry Unit is over $1000m^2$ for the development to have to meet the BREEAM 'Very Good' standard and achieve the mandatory credits for 'Excellent' under Ene 1 - reduction of CO2 Emissions.
-The proposed use is a purpose-built poultry unit which is specifically designed for the welfare of the birds.
+It would be normal practice because the Poultry Unit is over $1000m^2$ for the development to have to meet the BREEAM 'Very Good' standard and achieve the mandatory credits for 'Excellent' under Ene 1 - reduction of CO_2 Emissions.
+The proposed use is a purpose built poultry unit which is specifically designed for the welfare of the birds.
 As a result of this together with the natural ventilation provided through the building in the form of pop holes and side vents this standard is not required.

 - The pop holes will be open during the day to provide natural ventilation to the building rather than using mechanical ventilation.
-There will also be side vents that will be used operating 24 hours per day.
-Mechanical ventilation will only be used to assist natural ventilation during periods of hot weather. - Manure from the poultry unit will be applied to the farm land surrounding the proposed site, with manure being removed in sheeted trailers once in every four days.

-- Stone which is available on farm will be used to provide the hardcore for the concrete slab of the building. - No protected species would be affected because of the proposals as there are no ponds within the vicinity of the building.
+There will also be side vents that will be used perating 24 hours per day..
+Mechanical ventilation will only be used to assist natural ventilation during periods of hot weather. - Manure will be used on the land at Gwynfaes reducing the need to import fertiliser onto the farm and housed in a covered manure store.
+These buildings are existing buildings on farm which have two full sides, two full gable ends, with access doors as required for access and a roof. - Stone which is available on farm will be used to provide the hardcore for the concrete slab of the building. - No protected species would be affected as a result of the proposals as there are no ponds within the vicinity of the building.